 Aging can cause the face to lose laxity and volume, resulting in sagging skin, wrinkles and fine lines.
-Dr. Yaker's Plano, TX Surface Skin Spa offers a variety of injectable fillers to help reduce the visible signs of aging.
+Dr. Yaker's and Dr. Haidenberg's Plano, TX Surface Skin Spa offers a variety of injectable fillers to help reduce the visible signs of aging.
 An injectable filler is a non-surgical procedure that adds volume under the skin to create a smoother, younger appearance.
 When combined with treatments such as BOTOX®, patients are able to experience a “liquid facelift” without surgery.
-Our day spa operates under the direct supervision of Dr. Yaker to ensure that each treatment is administered with the highest degree of safety and expertise.
+Our day spa operates under the direct supervision of Dr. Yaker and Dr. Haidenberg to ensure that each treatment is administered with the highest degree of safety and expertise.
 The various injectables can be discussed in detail during the consultation.

 Types of Injectables